AudioKit/AudioKitDevTools/README.md

+These developer tools are a series of scripts intended for developers of AudioKit, not developers who use AudioKit.
+It contains scripts that create the AudioKit documentation, web site materials, and templates for starting to create AudioKit nodes from scratch.

+This repository should be installed parallel to the AudioKit (and optionally, the AudioKit web site) repositories.
+The scripts should be run from the terminal from the main directory, preceded with "./bin/".

-== Instructions for Creating a Soundpipe-powered AudioKit Node
+## Instructions for Creating a Soundpipe-powered AudioKit Node

 * Run `lua data2yaml.lua` to make a yaml file
 * Edit the yaml file to look like others